 Undergraduate Programs- Bachelor of Arts

-First, there will be a new three-year Bachelor of Arts General in Psychology for students who want to more readily transition to the world of work, or who want to pursue an advanced degree/diploma that is not immediately related to psychology.
+There is a three-year Bachelor of Arts General in Psychology for students who want to more readily transition to the world of work, or who want to pursue an advanced degree/diploma that is not immediately related to psychology.

-Second, the Honours programs will include a new pathway of courses focused on experiential learning: that is, learning via first-hand experience that develops key transferable skills such as critical thinking, oral, written, and reading communication, and professional behaviour.
+The Honours programs include a pathway of courses focused on experiential learning: that is, learning via first-hand experience that develops key transferable skills such as critical thinking, oral, written, and reading communication, and professional behaviour.

 Bachelor of Arts